sakaiproject/sakai/basiclti/docs/sakai_lti_provider.md

 Introduction
 ============

+Note: This feature is LTI 1.1 only and should be considered deprecated and replaced by SakaiPlus.
+SakaiPlus is a more modern implementaiton of this use case and is in regular use and will be maintained and extended going forward.

 This document describes Sakai's support for LTI Tool Provider.
 Using this feature, Sakai can provision and export users, sites, and tools so